wix-incubator/wix-react-tools/README.md

 0. By default returns rootProps
 1. data-* - Copy any attribute beginning with 'data-' from the componentProps to the result, overriding existing values
 2. inline style - Merge the style attribute of componentProps and rootProps, in case of conflicting values, componentProps takes precedence
-3. className - Merge (concat) the className attribute of componentProps and rootProps (removes duplicates). if rootProps does not contain a valid className attribute, className 'root' is automatically added to the returned result
+3. className - Merge (concat) the className attribute of componentProps and rootProps (removes duplicates).
+Will throw an error if rootProps does not contain a valid entry.
+Duplicate classes are not handled at the moment.
 4. onClick outside - TBD, Pending Spec

 ### Usage Example